abstracta/jmeter-java-dsl/docs/guide/README.md

 ```

 ::: tip
-You can also use lambda expressions for dynamically building HTTP Headers, but same limitations apply as in other cases (running in BlazeMeter or using generated JMX file).
+You can also use lambda expressions for dynamically building HTTP Headers, but same limitations apply as in other cases (running in BlazeMeter, OctoPerf or using generated JMX file).
 :::

 #### Multipart requests